littlefs-project/littlefs/DESIGN.md

 So now that we have all of the pieces of a filesystem, we can look at a more subtle attribute of embedded storage: The wear down of flash blocks.

-The first concern for the littlefs, is that prefectly valid blocks can suddenly become unusable.
+The first concern for the littlefs, is that perfectly valid blocks can suddenly become unusable.
 As a nice side-effect of using a COW data-structure for files, we can simply move on to a different block when a file write fails.
 All modifications to files are performed in copies, so we will only replace the